 Great care should be taken when using citrus oils during summer months and with your children, but you don’t have to avoid them all together.
 Many aromatherapists agree that heavily diluting citrus oils minimizes the risk.

-- Cold Pressed Bergamot — 2.4 drops (I just consider this 2 drops per oz)
+- Cold Pressed Bergamot (Citrus bergamia) — 2.4 drops (I just consider this 2 drops per oz).
+Dilution limit: 0.4%

-- Cold Pressed Lemon — 12 drops per oz
+- Cold Pressed Lemon (Citrus limon) — 12 drops per oz.
+Dilution limit: 2%

-- Cold Pressed Lime — 4.2 drops (I just consider this 4 drops per oz)
+- Cold Pressed Lime (Citrus aurantifolia) — 4.2 drops (I just consider this 4 drops per oz).
+Dilution limit: 0.7%.

-- Cold Pressed Grapefruit — 24 drops per oz
+- Cold Pressed Grapefruit (Citrus paradisii) — 24 drops per oz.
+Dilution limit: 4%.

 There are few things citrus oils cannot remedy.
 From the countertop to digestive health to mood boosting, they have many benefits.
 Citrus oil uses make them a wonderful addition to any home!

-Recommendation: Add one drop of a citrus oil to a tsp of honey, maple syrup, and/or coconut oil then mix with morning water or afternoon tea for a refreshing pick-me-up, spritz down counters with citrus oil and vodka blends where food preparation occurs, and marinate dinner with a citrus oil infusion.
+Recommendation: Add one drop of a citrus oil to a tsp of honey, maple syrup, and/or coconut oil then mix with morning water or afternoon tea for a refreshing pick-me-up, spritz down counters with citrus oil and 190 proof grain alcohol where food preparation occurs, and marinate dinner with a citrus oil infusion.

 Officially named Citrus Bergamia, bergamot differs from the other citrus oils in that it’s not a familiar fruit.
 In fact, it’s not even an edible fruit in any practical sense.
 Still, its oil has been used for some time now, flavoring black tea and appearing in traditional Chinese remedies.